Filipe-Cumaru/msfem-sandbox/README.md

 ### Dependencies

-This project depends on [DOLFINx](https://github.com/FEniCS/dolfinx#installation) in order to assemble the finite-element problem.

-The remaining Python dependencies can be installed via:
+This project uses [Netgen/NGSolve](https://ngsolve.org/) in order to assemble the finite-element problem.
+It and all the remaining Python dependencies can be installed via:
 ```
 pip install -r requirements.txt
 ```